kimhegg/SimpleAddSkipper/README.md

 # fastfwdads
-Fast forward vg-tv ads using tampermonkey
+A simple "adblocker" - Fast forward vg-tv ads using tampermonkey Instead of watching the whole sequence of adds (30 seconds or so), its fast forwarded in 1 second.

+Might add other norwegian webpages in the future.

+Saves time, saves life.

 ## Installation